 While baring it all is a deal-breaker for some, stripping down is a no-brainer for others.
 Actresses like Mary-Louise Parker and Emmy Rossum frequently go naked for their roles on their racier Showtime shows.
 But that doesn't necessarily mean they're happy about all the scenes that come their way.
-Female celebrity nude scenes will always be a source of controversy and criticism.
-Misogyny within the industry is to blame for that, especially when considering the unequal portrayal of nudity between men and women on-screen.
-But what do these women think about nude scenes themselves?
-Here's a roundup of popular actresses' opinions on doing nude scenes.
+Female celebrity naked scenes will always be a source of controversy and criticism.
+Gender inequality within the industry is to blame for that, especially when considering the unequal portrayal of showing skin between men and women on-screen.
+But what do these women think about these scenes themselves?
+Here's a roundup of popular actresses' opinions on baring it all for the camera.

 Clarke clarified her statements later, claiming they were taken out of context.
 "Sometimes explicit scenes are required and make sense for the characters/story, as they do in Westeros.
 If it’s gratuitous for gratuitous sake, then I will discuss with a director on how to make it more subtle," she said.

 "I don't sign that [picture].
 It feels very uncomfortable.
 Why would you do that?
 People ask me to sign that [picture] a lot...
 I'm like, 'No!
 I didn't mean for it to be a photograph that I would end up still seeing 17 years later,'" she explained.see more on Kate Winslet

-Since then, Portman has vowed to avoid appearing nude in movies.
+Since then, Portman has vowed to avoid appearing naked in movies.
 "My picture ended up on p*rn sites, and that's the dilemma.
 I just don't want to do something that will end up as a screen grab on a p*rn site," she told Elle magazine.see more on Natalie Portman

 "There's one particular scene in the movie where your nightmare comes true from grade school, where you're standing naked in front of a classroom full of people.
 So that became a reality, but it actually wasn't that bad...